yihao03/tp/docs/DeveloperGuide.md

 **MSS**

-1. Admin searches for the student by name
+1. Admin enters command to link parent to student with their names
-2. TutBook displays the student's profile
+2. TutBook searches for the parent by name
-3. Admin searches for the parent by name
+3. TutBook searches for the student by name
-4. TutBook displays the parent's profile
-5. Admin enters command to link parent to student
+4. TutBook validates both contacts exist and have correct roles
-6. TutBook creates the relationship link
+5. TutBook creates the bidirectional relationship link
-7. TutBook displays success message
+6. TutBook displays success message showing parent and child names

     Use case ends.

 **Extensions**

 * 2a.
-Student not found.
+Parent not found.
     * 2a1.
-TutBook shows error message "Student not found."
+TutBook shows error message "Parent [name] not found."

       Use case ends.

+* 2b.
+Multiple parents match the given name.
+    * 2b1.
+TutBook shows error message "Multiple parents found with name [name].
+Please be more specific."

+      Use case ends.

+* 3a.
+Student not found.
+    * 3a1.
+TutBook shows error message "Child [name] not found."

+      Use case ends.

+* 3b.
+Multiple students match the given name.
+    * 3b1.
+TutBook shows error message "Multiple children found with name [name].
+Please be more specific."

+      Use case ends.

 * 4a.
-Parent not found.
+Parent contact is not of type PARENT.
     * 4a1.
-TutBook shows error message "Parent not found."
+TutBook shows error message "Contact [name] is not a parent."

       Use case ends.

-* 6a.
-Link already exists.
+* 4b.
+Child contact is not of type STUDENT.
-    * 6a1.
-TutBook shows message "This relationship already exists."
+    * 4b1.
+TutBook shows error message "Contact [name] is not a student."

       Use case ends.

+* 5a.
+Link already exists between parent and student.
+    * 5a1.
+TutBook shows message "Parent [name] is already linked to child [name]."

+      Use case ends.

-**Use case: UC03 - Search for tutor by subject**
+**Use case: UC03 - Filter contacts by role**

 **MSS**

-1. Admin enters filter command with subject parameter
+1. Admin enters filter command with role parameter (STUDENT/TUTOR/PARENT)
-2. TutBook searches for all tutors teaching the specified subject
+2. TutBook filters the contact list by the specified role
-3. TutBook displays a list of matching tutors with their details
+3. TutBook displays filtered list showing only contacts matching the role
 4. Admin views the filtered results

     Use case ends.

 **Extensions**

+* 1a.
+Invalid role specified.
+    * 1a1.
+TutBook shows error message "Invalid role.
+Must be STUDENT, TUTOR, or PARENT."

+      Use case ends.

 * 2a.
-No tutors found for the specified subject.
+No contacts found with the specified role.
     * 2a1.
-TutBook shows message "No tutors found teaching [subject]."

-      Use case ends.

-* 1a.
-Invalid subject format.
-    * 1a1.
-TutBook shows error message with valid subject format.
+TutBook displays empty list with message "0 persons listed!"

       Use case ends.